Smartphone USB tethering

 opkg install kmod-usb-net-rndis

-However Android devices come with great diversity, therefor some require different protocols.
-For instance newer devices may use NCM, others may require EEM or even need a subset implementation.
+Android devices come with great diversity, therefore some require different protocols.
+For instance, newer devices may use NCM, others may require EEM or even need a subset implementation.

 opkg install kmod-usb-net-cdc-ncm